thebowenfeng/FastAsync/README.md

 ![Publish to PyPi](https://github.com/thebowenfeng/FastAsync/actions/workflows/build_and_dist.yml/badge.svg)

-A thread based, asynchronous programming framework built for Python.
+A thread based, asynchronous programming framework built for Python, serving as an easier-to-use and sometimes faster alternative to asyncio and co-routines.
-Designed and optimized for speed.

 Asyncio, the go-to asynchronous programming framework for Python, uses a single-threaded event loop to achieve concurrency.
-Although this prevents unnecessary computational overheads and race conditions, it is inherently not as fast as threads (even with inefficiencies brought along with GIL).
-In some scenarios where speed is of utmost importance and where computational resources are abundant, then it makes sense to use a multi-threading approach to concurrency.
+Event loops (and co-routines in general), relies on programs willingly yielding control to each other in order to achieve concurrency, also known as "cooperative multitasking".
+Although this design pattern is fast and resource efficient, it requires users to be able to write well-designed code that can efficiently yield control.

+Unfortunately, this is often not the case.
+Python libraries are rarely designed to be asynchronous.
+In order words, most Python code is "non-divisive", they will not yield control to other functions, and therefore cannot take advantage of the event loops implemented  by asyncio.
+This means asyncio will most often than not execute (poorly designed) "async" functions synchronously.

+Fast Async solves this problem by utilizing threads to achieve concurrency.
+Threads will always execute code in parallel*, with some resource overheads.
+This means that your code can leverage Fast Async out of the box, without special configurations or refactoring, yet still achieve concurrency.

 Fast Async is a high-level API for Python `threads`, providing users with the ability to `await` asynchronous code, and other features such as event-driven, pubsub model (similar to Javascript's ```Promise.then()```).
 It aims to serve as an alternative to asyncio, for users who require faster execution speed.

+**Python threads does not achieve OS level TPL (thread level parallelism) due to GIL (global interpreter lock) making it that only 1 thread is ran at any time.
+That being said, for the most part, they still mimic behaviours of native threads*

 ## Installation